What is the Land Mobility Service?

 Background

-The Irish Land Mobility Service was established in 2014 by Macra na Feirme with the financial support of FBD Trust.
-This Macra na Feirme initiative is supported by a wide range of stakeholders.
-The purpose of the initiative was to provide a subsidised, independent, and expert service that would promote and facilitate Collaborative Farming.
+The Irish Land Mobility Service established in 2014, by Macra na Feirme, with the financial support of FBD Trust.
+A wide range of stakeholders support Macra na Feirme’s initiative.
+The purpose of the initiative is to provide a subsidised, independent, and expert service that promotes and facilitates Collaborative Farming.

 Farming and food represent Ireland’s largest indigenous industry with a very significant economic contribution to the country.
 Global food demand continues to grow while at the same time the two most basic resources for food production, land and water are in decline.
 It is critical that we make the best use of available land.
 It is in this context that new land use models and land mobility come into consideration.

 Land mobility has always been an issue, only 6% of farmers are under 35 and 26% are over 65.
-This age imbalance is compounded by the fact that many older farmers do not have a farming successor.
-There have been numerous studies identifying the issues, these include:
+The fact many older farmers do not have a farming successor increases this age imbalance.
+There have been many studies identifying the issues, these include:

-- Desire for the land to be farmed but wanting to stay involved or keep family involvement
+• the desire for the land to be farmed, but still wanting to stay involved or to maintain family involvement

 Average farm size in Ireland is 32 Hectares, fragmentation is common, and the amount of land changing hands through sale or purchase each year is tiny.
 Collaborative arrangements can be the key to increasing land availability & creating new opportunities for farmers.

-Since its inception (initially as a pilot now nationwide) the service has been involved in excess of 500 arrangements covering more than 50,000 acres.
+Since its inception, initially as a pilot now nationwide, the service involved in excess of 500 arrangements covering more than 50,000 acres.

 Meet the Land Mobility Service Team >>